iwashis/PF2025_MINIMCB/Markdowns/Projects/ReactiveSystems.md

    - Transitioning to the new state
    - Executing entry actions for the new state
 4. Continuing to process events indefinitely

-## Future Extensions

-- Hierarchical state machines for complex behaviors
-- Formal verification of state machine properties
-- Visual editor for state machine design
-- Distributed reactive systems with communication
-- Optimization for resource-constrained environments

-By providing high-level abstractions for reactive behavior, this language simplifies the development of event-driven systems while enabling formal analysis and verification of their properties.